-Offenders with Green Thumbs at Kyle Improve their lives and Feed the hungry
+Residents with Green Thumbs at Kyle Improve Their Lives and Feed the Hungry

 The story was featured in the San Marcos Corridor.